Sujal-0803/Employee-Data-System/README.md

-# 🧑‍💼 Employee Management System
+# 🧑‍💼 Employee Data System

 A Java desktop application to manage employee data efficiently, built using **Swing GUI** and developed in **Apache NetBeans**.